 The daily MTT schedule is very rich, with certain event categories enjoying great popularity with the players.
 These are:

 As always, there are also several weekly tournaments worth playing, the most prominent ones taking place on Sundays, i.e. Sunday Warm-Up, Sunday Special, Sunday Storm, and Sunday High Roller.

-PokerStars NJ has really done a lot for the online tournament scene by introducing special series such as NJCOOP.
-The NJCOOP 2020 featured $1,000,000 in prize money distributed across 54 distinct events.
-The Main Event featured a $300 buy-in and the guarantee of $125,000.
+PokerStars NJ has really done a lot for the online tournament scene by introducing special series such as the New Jersey Championship of Online Poker (NJCOOP) and NJSCOOP.